jgodoy1992/ESP32-Arduino-Projects/README.md

-Compendium of different personal projects developed on ESP32 developing board
+Compendium of different personal projects developed on ESP32 and Arduino developing boards